haproxy/haproxy/doc/lua-api/index.rst

 .. js:class:: AcmeEvent

-This class is provided with **ACME_NEWCERT** events.
+This class is provided with every **ACME** event.

 See :js:func:`core.event_sub()` for more info.

 .. js:attribute:: AcmeEvent.crtname

+  Contains the certificate store name.

+.. js:attribute:: AcmeEvent.domain

+  Contains the domain being challenged.

+  Only available for **ACME_DEPLOY** events.

+.. js:attribute:: AcmeEvent.thumbprint

+  Contains the account key JWK thumbprint.

+  Only available for **ACME_DEPLOY** events.

+.. js:attribute:: AcmeEvent.dns_record

+  Contains the DNS TXT record value that must be set at ``_acme-challenge.<domain>``.

+  Only available for **ACME_DEPLOY** events.

+.. js:attribute:: AcmeEvent.provider

-  Contains the certificate store name of the newly installed certificate.
+  Contains the DNS provider name configured in the ACME section.
+  Only set if a provider was configured.

+  Only available for **ACME_DEPLOY** events.

+.. js:attribute:: AcmeEvent.vars

+  Contains the ACME vars string configured in the ACME section.
+  Only set if vars were configured.

+  Only available for **ACME_DEPLOY** events.

 External Lua libraries
 ======================